duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 calling the `ggplot()` function with `gapminder_1997` as the `data` argument.

 So we've made a plot object, now we need to start telling it what we actually want to draw in this plot.
-The elements of a plot have a bunch of properties like an x and y position, a size, a color, etc. These properties are called **aesthetics**.
-When creating a data visualization, we  map a variable in our dataset to an aesthetic in our plot.
+The elements of a plot have a bunch of properties like an x and y position, a size, a color, etc. When creating a data visualization, we can map variables in our dataset to these properties, called **aesthetics**, in our plot.
 In ggplot, we can do this by creating an "aesthetic mapping", which we do with the `aes()` function.

 To create our plot, we need to map variables from our `gapminder_1997` object to ggplot aesthetics using the `aes()` function.
 Since we have already told